viam-modules/robotiq/README.md

 ## Configure your 2f-grippers gripper

-On the new component panel, copy and paste the following attribute template into your gripper's attributes field:
+Copy and paste the following attributes into your JSON configuration:
 ```json
 {
   "host": "<your-gripper-ip-address>"